 - Affordability – The housing market in your new state could be cheaper or costlier than where you currently live, so explore the local market to get a sense of what homes are going for.
 One good place to start is the local or regional Realtor association, which typically publishes the latest home price data.
 It can be smart to consult with a tax professional, as well, to learn about any differences in state or property taxes.
 You can use Bankrate’s cost of living calculator to see home price and cost of living information for certain cities.

 - Job market – Unless you’re already relocating for work, look into the local job market to see which companies have a presence in the area and what jobs are currently available.
 The local Chamber of Commerce’s website can be helpful in this search.
+Ideally, you’d have a job lined up before your move, but if not, it can’t hurt to start applying and interviewing in advance.

 3. Find a real estate agent